-Lead is a naturally occurring heavy metal that has been used in a variety of manmade products.
-The use of lead has decreased over the years, but there are still lead-containing products or lead-contaminated areas in our daily environment.
+Lead is a naturally occurring heavy metal in many manmade products.
+The use of lead has decreased over the years, but there are still lead-containing products and lead-contaminated areas in our environment.

-Lead poisoning occurs when too much lead builds up in the body.
+Lead poisoning happens when too much lead builds up in the body.
 Children and adults can get lead poisoning by swallowing, inhaling or touching products that contain lead.
 Lead is especially toxic to young children and pregnant women because it harms the developing brain.
 Lead poisoning may not cause symptoms, and many children may appear healthy.
 Exposure to lead can cause:

 - Damage to the brain and nervous system